lime-rt/lime/doc/usermanual.rst

 The transition number, used to determine the image frequency when ray-tracing line images.
 This number refers to the transition number in the molecular data files.
-Contrary to the numbers in the data files, trans is zero-index, meaning that the first transition is labeled 0, the second transition 1, and so on.
+Contrary to the numbers in the data files, trans is zero-index, meaning that the first transition is labelled 0, the second transition 1, and so on.
 For linear rotor molecules without fine structure transition in their data files (CO, CS, HCN, etc.) the trans parameter is identified by the lower level of the transition.
 For example, for CO J=1-0 the trans label would be